Pathoschild/smapi-mod-dump/source/~daleao/Modular Gameplay Overhaul/Modules/Professions/README.md

 	If any other mods are used which add artisan machines, you can manually add them to the 	CustomArtisanMachines list in the config.
 Note that this list cannot be configured in-game via GMCM; it must be configured manually in the config.json file.
 - [Animal Husbandry Mod][mod:husbandry] will be affected by Breeder and Producer professions; Breeder will reduce pregnancy time, and Producer's price bonus will be applied to meats.
 - [Fresh Meat][mod:fresh-meat] crops are considered animals products and not actually crops, and therefore will also benefit from Producer profession.
+- [Better Junimos][mod:better-junimos] will carry over profession perks, provided the corresponding config setting is enabled.
 - [Mushroom Propagator][mod:mushroom-propagator] will be affected by the Ecologist quality perk.
 - [Custom Ore Nodes][mod:con] will also be tracked by Prospector.
 - [Teh's Fishing Overhaul][mod:tfo] will respect fishing profession bonuses; the optional Recatchable Legendaries file is also compatible.
-- [Vintage Interface][mod:vintage-ui] will be automatically detected and the Special Ability charge meter will be changed accordingly to match the installed version (v1 and v2 are both supported).
+- [Vintage Interface][mod:vintage-ui] will be automatically detected and the Limit gauge will be changed accordingly to match the installed version (v1 and v2 are both supported).
-- [Stardew Valley Expanded][mod:sve] will also change the look of the Special Ability charge meter in Galdora maps to match the Galdoran UI theme.
+- [Stardew Valley Expanded][mod:sve] will also change the look of the Limit gauge in Galdora maps to match the Galdoran UI theme.
 - [CJB Cheats Menu][mod:cjb-cheats], if you download the optional translation files, will display this mod's profession names under Skill Cheats menu.

 The following mods are compatible without integration: